 The dramatic form has a long pedigree in elaborating contested visions of the good life.
 From Plato’s Dialogues to 1970s TV sitcom The Good Life, drama has been used to explore both moral and pragmatic dimensions of our ideas about prosperity.
-Indeed, it may be argued that this has been a central preoccupation of dramatists in the modern era, informing the work of Bertolt Brecht, Anton Chekhov, Caryl Churchill, Michael Frayn, Polly Stenham and Tennessee Williams.
-Project A.4 will develop a professional radio drama drawing inspiration from the work of CUSP.
-Building on the PI’s own 25 year experience as a radio dramatist, and working closely with producer Rosie Boulton, the aim will be to develop either a short series of linked radio plays or a single play to be broadcast in the final year of the programme as part of our dissemination.
+One of our PhD projects looks at drama as a form of political speech through two case studies of recent productions.
+We are also developing a professional radio drama drawing inspiration from the work of CUSP, building on the PI’s own 25 year experience as a radio dramatist.

 CUSP researchers Kate Oakley and Jonathan Ward are guest editors of a special edition of Cultural Trends.
 In exploring how the idea of the creative economy persists since the 1980s, papers engage with the topic on a social, political, economic and/or organisational level.

 This paper explores the potential of ‘new nature writing’ – a literary genre currently popular in the UK – as a kind of arts activism, in particular, how it might engage with the environmental crisis and lead to a kind of collective politics.

 The purpose of this paper is to prepare the ground for a strand of work in CUSP which aims to look at the role of culture in everyday life, and in doing so to understand how it might operate as an element of sustainable prosperity.
 The paper considers the basis on which we might start to think about new legitimations for cultural policy and a fuller understanding of its potential for living well with less.